silveralcid/idle-buds/ib-docs/Game Design Document.md

 - Each Bud specializes in one activity at a time
 - Strategic assignment of Buds to different resources
-- Tamer assistance provides significant efficiency boost
+- Hunter assistance provides significant efficiency boost
 - Resource nodes scale with combined skill levels

 ### Resource System

 #### Progressive Resource Tiers

-- Basic resources available to new Tamers and Buds
+- Basic resources available to new Hunters and Buds
 - Mid-tier resources require skilled Buds or quality tools
 - Elite resources demand both high-level Buds and advanced equipment
-- Rare resources only accessible through Tamer-Bud cooperation
+- Rare resources only accessible through Hunter-Bud cooperation

 ### Catching